matthewpblock/pyplot/README.md

 * Data plotted as described by the question (1 pt)
 * Plot contains required elements (title, axis labels, axis titles, legend if required)

+## Completion
+Assignment was completed with the assistance of Microsoft CoPilot, executing the notebook within VS Code
+Notebook coverted to to html using `jupyter nbconvert --to html pyplot/pyplot.ipynb`